vimana-cloud/vimana/README.md

 2. (Mac only) Install [core utilities] and [Xcode].
    Make sure you have your [developer permission].
 3. Install [Bazelisk].
-4. To run integration tests:
-   1. Install [Docker] and enable the daemon.
+4. Install [Docker] and enable the daemon.
-   2. Run the container registry [reference implementation] with automatic restart forever:
+   1. Run the container registry [reference implementation] with automatic restart forever:
       ```bash
       docker run --detach --restart=always --name=registry --publish=5000:5000 registry:latest